City Clerk's Office

 Q: I have mobility issues, and I am an Evanston Resident.
 Can you, or a mobile notary service, come to my home?

 A: Our goal is to ensure all Evanston residents are served.
-If you are a senior or have mobility issues, please call the Clerk's Office at (847) 448-8189
+If you are a senior or have mobility issues, please call us at (847) 448-8189

 Q: How can I obtain a copy of the Lease agreement for my tenants?

-A: You can purchase Carbon copies for $5.00 each at the City Clerk’s office, or you can download them for free by visiting Landlord Notices and Leases
+A: You can purchase Carbon copies for $5.00 each at the City Clerk’s office, or download them for free Click here for the Evanston Model Lease Agreement

 Q: What is Evanston's Residential Landlord and Tenant Ordinance?